isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 <p>We will share more details in the DEB.</p>
 </li>
 <li>
-<p>Mr Chairman, I have spoken about the three thrusts of the Digital Enterprise
+<p>Mr Chairman, I spoke briefly about the three thrusts of the Digital Enterprise
 Blueprint to uplift enterprises and workers in the Age of AI by Being Smarter, Scale Faster and Becoming Safer.</p>
 </li>